JuliaData/JuliaDB.jl/docs/src/index.md

 2. Calling `addprocs(N)` before `using JuliaDB`

 !!! note
-    Multiple processes may not be benificial for datasets with less than a few million rows.
+    Multiple processes may not be beneficial for datasets with less than a few million rows.

 ## Additional Resources